Mark Sherman (musician): 2010s

-Sherman has performed live in New York at top clubs like Dizzy's Club Coca-Cola, Smalls, and the Kitano, and in Europe with his Mark Sherman 4tet composed of some of the top performers in modern Jazz including Carl Allen and Kenny Barron in the US and with the Mark Sherman 4tet Europa Antonio Farao, In 2013-2014 a band with the great Bob Franceschini "Project THEM" toured Europe 3 times with the CD release in 2013.

-He produced and performed on Laura Perlman's debut 2016 release "Precious Moments" on his Miles High Records label and arranged all but two of the tracks, the latter being done by GRAMMY winning pianist Bill Cunliffe, who also performed on the album along with bassist Chris Colangelo, and drummer Joe LaBarbera.
+Sherman performed regularly in New York at venues including Dizzy's Club Coca-Cola, Smalls Jazz Club, and the Kitano, and toured Europe with a quartet, the Mark Sherman 4tet, and with a European configuration featuring Antonio Farao.
+He produced and performed on vocalist Laura Perlman's 2016 debut album Precious Moments on Miles High Records and arranged all but two of its tracks, the remainder arranged by pianist Bill Cunliffe, who also performed on the album alongside bassist Chris Colangelo and drummer Joe LaBarbera.